Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.05 Bodak's death gaze affecting all tokens who can see it and generating compact roll summary.

+22.11.09 Changes to jez.pickCheckListArray to allow it to be effectively await'ed (synchronicity), remaining dialog functions were not updates, though jez.pickCheckListArray was documented where changed to help in future.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)